-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 He flew fighters in the Air Force and was an active safety advocate in the pilot union during his 30-year airline career.

-In 2009, when a flock of geese took out both engines of his US Airways jet soon after take-off, Sullenberger guided the Airbus A320 to an emergency landing in New York City’s Hudson River, saving all 155 people on board.
+In 2009, when a flock of geese took out both engines of his US Airways jet soon after takeoff, Sullenberger guided the Airbus A320 to an emergency landing in New York City’s Hudson River, saving all 155 people on board.

 The “Miracle on the Hudson” made Sullenberger an emblem of piloting skill and aviation safety.